verbal-noun/py-module-benchmarker/README.md

 # py-module-benchmark
 This is a benchmarking utility tool to measure relative time and memory performance of python functions and programs in **3 easy steps**.

 The goal of this tool is to provide an easy to use and general purpose program to determine the runtime and peak memory usage.
 The tool is built on the standard library to keep it lightweight and hassle free.
-So, researchers and developers can run the program **without install any additional libraries**.
+So, researchers and developers can run the program **without installing any additional libraries**.

 # How to use
 The program can be run in these 3 easy steps